emqx/emqx-docs/en_US/deploy/rolling-upgrades.md

 # Rolling Upgrades

+{% emqxee %}

 When in a cluster, EMQX nodes can be upgraded one at a time without any downtime.
 This process is referred to as a rolling upgrade.
 To achieve smooth client session migration, you can make use of the cluster rebalancing feature to evacuate clients from a node before upgrading it.
 Find more information about cluster rebalancing [here](./cluster/rebalancing.md).

+{% endemqxee %}

+{% emqxce %}

+When in a cluster, EMQX nodes can be upgraded one at a time without any downtime.
+This process is referred to as a rolling upgrade.

+{% endemqxce %}

 The rolling upgrade process for each node in the cluster is as follows: